Unappreciated: Background

 After being featured on Da Brat's single, "In Love wit Chu", Cherish began work on their first album.
 Cherish's first single, "Miss P", was produced by Jermaine Dupri, written by Kandi and featured Da Brat.
 They had been signed to the Warner Bros.' imprint Reprise Records.
 After the success of their collaboration with Da Brat, the single was expected to be a hit.
 However, it failed to chart on any major charts in the US or elsewhere.
 It did, however, have minor success on the Hot R&B/Hip-Hop Songs chart in the United States, where it peaked at number 87.
 Other than a performance of the song on Soul Train in May 2003, the album received little promotion, which can be attributed to its commercial failure.
-Due to the commercial failure of its lead single, the girls' first album, The Moment, was shelved a few months later.
+Due to the commercial failure of its lead single, the group's first album, The Moment, was shelved a few months later.
 The group then recorded three songs for The Powerpuff Girls: Power Pop soundtrack, called "Chemical X", "Power of a Female" and "Me and My Girls".
 A music video for "Power of the Female" was released as a promotional single on Cartoon Network in mid-2003.

-In 2005, the girls began work on another album.
+In 2005, the group began work on another album.
 They wrote almost the entire album and said this work was so much more mature and themselves than their unreleased previous work.
 The album was produced by Jermaine Dupri, Don Vito and Jazze Pha.
 On March 21, 2006, Cherish released their first single in three years, titled "Do It to It".
 The single featured Sean P on guest vocals.
 The single met with a positive critical reception, as well as a strong commercial reception.
 The single was met with a large amount of success in the US, charting on several Billboard charts.
 The single became their first to reach the top 20 of the Billboard Hot 100, when it peaked at number 12.
 The single was also a success on the Pop 100 chart, where it peaked at number 9, as well as the Hot R&B/Hip-Hop Songs chart, reaching a peak of number 10.
 The single was also a major hit in New Zealand, peaking at number 3 on the official singles chart.
 It also reached the top 10 in Japan, reaching a peak of number 10 on the chart.
 The song climbed to the top 40 in the United Kingdom and Ireland, peaking at number 30 and 34 respectively.
 The song also charted in countries such as Australia, peaking at number 67, Germany, peaking at number 87, and France, reaching a peak of number 48.
 After the success of the single, the girls released their first album.